bornea/APOSTL/Readme.md

 cp -r ~/APOSTL/shiny_bubble /srv/shiny-server
 ```

 APOSTL uses a Python wrapper to run the Shiny analysis.
 The Python wrapper `APOSTL_Interactive_Analysis.py` and tool definition XML `APOSTL_Interactive_Analysis.xml` need to be moved into Galaxy `tools` directory.
 An entry needs to made in the `galaxy/config/tool_conf.xml` file so that Galaxy is aware of the tool.
-It may also be necessary to change the run_as variable in the `/etc/shiny-server/shiny-server.conf` file to the user that runs galaxy.
+It may also be necessary to change the run_as variable in the `/etc/shiny-server/shiny-server.conf` file to the user account that runs Galaxy.
 > **Note:** For help with adding Galaxy tools, see the [Galaxy Add Tool Tutorial](https://wiki.galaxyproject.org/Admin/Tools/AddToolTutorial).

 The Shiny Server will listen on port 3838 by default.
 Please navigate to the bottom of  `APOSTL_Interactive_Analysis.py` and make sure the line beginning with `x.write` contains an http:// address that reflects your network configuration.
 This provides an HTML link within Galaxy for a user to click on which then brings them to the Shiny interface with their analysis imported from Galaxy.